yt-project/unyt/docs/usage.rst

-If all you want to do is save data to disk in a physical unit or you are working in a physical unit system, then you only need to save the unit name as a string and treat the array data you are trying to save as a regular numpy array, as in this example:
+If all you want to do is save data to disk in a physical unit or you are working in a physical unit system, then you only need to save the unit name as a string and treat the array data you are trying to save as a regular NumPy array, as in this example:

   >>> import numpy as np